-The form will ask you for specific information about your household size, as well as your income and assets, and require you to attach proof, in the form of tax returns, documentary evidence of your employment, and documentary evidence of any assets being claimed.
+The form will ask you for specific information about your household size, as well as your income and assets, and require you to attach proof, in the form of tax returns, and documentary evidence of your employment and of any assets being claimed.

 By signing Form I-864, you are entering into an enforceable contract with the United States government.
 Your obligations under this contract do not end until the immigrant has either: